jjsch/intention-clarification/README.md

 - "int-tr" indicates that the CR is an intention-adoption CR.
 - "ambig" indicates that the CR is ambiguous between one or more of the above categories.

+The data points towards a significant, but understudied, class of clarification questions.
+Some discussion can be found in [3].

 [1] Carletta, J. (2007).
 Unleashing the killer corpus: experiences in creating the multi-everything AMI meeting corpus.
 Language Resources and Evaluation 41(2), 181–190.

 [2] Julian J. Schlöder and Raquel Fernández (2015).
 Clarifying Intentions in Dialogue: A Corpus Study, Proceedings of the 11th International Conference on Computational Semantics (IWCS 2015).

+[3] Julian J. Schlöder and Raquel Fernández (2014).
+Clarification Requests on the Level of Uptake, Proceedings of the 18th Workshop on the Semantics and Pragmatics of Dialogue (SemDial 2014, "DialWatt").